ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/index.md

 Late work is generally not accepted, because often we'll release partial or full solutions immediately following the deadline for an assignment.
+Opportunities for making up missed credit are given in other ways, and will be described throughout the quarter.

 ### Regrades